rubyfu/RubyFu/module_0x4__web_kung_fu/sql_injection_scanner.md

 ```

-Try it on this url (http://testasp.vulnweb.com/showforum.asp?id=0)
+Try it on this URL (http://testasp.vulnweb.com/showforum.asp?id=0)

 Results
 ```